julienreszka/julienreszka/README.md

 ### ~Don't Repeat yourself~

+Repeat yourself.

 Generalize only after a threshold of repetition.

 Duplications are less costly than wrong abstraction.

 ### ~Keep it simple stupid~

+Don't keep it simple, make it smart.

 Architecture it such it can be perfected.